 Life of a Flag

-- Whether the flag is repaired when wear is first noticed.
-Wear in a flag starts immediately from when it is raised.
-Fibers in the weave rub against themselves and the lint blows away.
-This is similar to the lint in a laundry tumble dryer which is collected by the filter.
-Wear is greatest in the outside or “fly” edge, and extends all the way back to the flagpole end but in reducing amounts.
-When the flag is significantly worn you can notice how thinner the material has become further back from the fly edge.
-Wear in a woven flag will be apparent by a thinning in the two fly corners, leading to holes appearing within the hemmed corners.
-This is the critical moment for most effective repair, as the worn end can be cut off, the flag re-hemmed, with extra life resulting.
-However, if allowed to wear, the hems will soon break through at the corners and wear will rapidly extend further into the flag, depending on the amount of wind.
-All may not be lost at this point.
-If the thinning of the fabric has not extended too much too far into the body of the flag, the worn area may still be removed and replaced by new material.
-However, if the body of the flag is too worn and therefore too weak to support new material, the flag may now be a write-off.
-It is clear therefore that if you keep an eye on possible wear in your flag, we can probably keep it flying longer for you.
+- Details on wear: Fibers in the flag's material rub against themselves as it flies, and the lint blows away.
+Wear is greatest along the outside or “fly” edge, and extends all the way back to the flagpole edge in reducing amounts.
+When the flag is significantly worn you can notice that the material is thinner at the fly edge.
+In a woven flag, the two fly corners will thin, leading to holes within the hem.
+This is the critical moment for most effective repair, as the worn end can be cut off and the flag re-hemmed for extra life.
+However, if allowed to wear, the hems will soon break through and wear will rapidly extend further into the flag.
+During this process, the worn area may still be removed and replaced by new material.
+However, if the body of the flag is too worn it becomes too weak to support new material, making it irreparable.